miminum/instarails-1/README.md

 # Challenge 27/09/2017
 - Challenge: add location field to photo — hint use migration: https://stackoverflow.com/a/4834906
+- Challenge: private message — hint similar to comments, but messages are between two users, not between a user and a photo
 - Challenge (advanced): add geolocation lookup of location — hint use geocoder gem

 # Likes